Connect with others who understand.

 Cancer Stage at the Time of Diagnosis

 Other factors can influence a person’s NSCLC prognosis, including the stage of disease at the time of diagnosis and NSCLC subtype.
 The earlier a cancer is detected, the better the prognosis.
-However, some signs and symptoms of NSCLC tend to appear only after the disease has spread.
-This means that most instances of NSCLC are diagnosed at a later stage.

 Clinical staging helps doctors determine whether and how far the cancer has spread before treatment begins.
 This process involves gathering information from physical exams, CT scans, other imaging tests, blood work, and biopsies.
 The staging results guide the development of a treatment plan and help estimate prognosis.

-Overall, tumors that can be surgically removed (also known as surgical resection) are linked to the best prognosis.
-If surgery is part of treatment, pathological staging may be used to get a more accurate picture of the stage and prognosis.
-NSCLC staging is based on the TNM system, which assesses the size of the primary tumor (T), the involvement of nearby lymph nodes (N), and whether the cancer has metastasized (M) — spread to other parts of the body.
+Overall, tumors that can be surgically removed are linked to the best prognosis.
+If resection surgery is part of treatment, pathological staging may be used to get a more accurate picture of the stage and prognosis.

 Subtypes of Non-Small Cell Lung Cancer and Prognosis

-“NSCLC” is an umbrella term that covers several subtypes of lung cancer.
+NSCLC is an umbrella term that covers several subtypes of lung cancer.
 The most common subtypes are the following:

 • Large cell carcinoma